2 Guiding Principles + 8 Management Practices for Boosting Employee Motivation at Your Firm

 During the pandemic, my firm had to think of new and creative ways to keep our firm culture at the forefront.
 Instead of in-person team meetings, we instituted weekly departmental video conference calls, and we continued with virtual versions of our team brown bag lunches, holiday parties, and contests.
 Firm-wide emails kept everyone apprised of employee birthdays, weddings, anniversaries, births, and other meaningful occasions.
 I also published a daily blog featuring my thoughts (and those of guest posters) on firm news and matters of importance.

-In today’s new normal, I encourage you to maintain a focus on hiring well and managing well – and to utilize these eight management practices to ensure that your firm employees are happy, loyal, and motivated.
+I encourage you to always maintain a focus on hiring well and managing well – and to utilize these eight management practices to ensure that your firm employees are happy, loyal, and motivated.